KalimeroMK/Htmldom/README.md

 Htmldom
 =======

-A Htmldom package for Laravel 4 and 5 and 6 based on Simple HTML Dom Parser
+A Htmldom package for Laravel 5 to 9 based on Simple HTML Dom Parser

 ## Installation